 Phil Spencer, Head of Xbox, confirmed in February 2020 that Halo Infinite will be available at launch to Xbox Game Pass subscribers and this was reaffirmed in the trailer for the game screened during the July 23 Xbox Series X games event.
 PS5 is still praised for its superior lineup of exclusives, but Game Pass remains a massive difference-maker for the Xbox and this shows how much weight Microsoft is willing to put behind it.

 Halo infinite is also going to be part of Smart Delivery, as are all Xbox Game Studios titles, which means that if you buy the game for Xbox One, you will still have access to it if you eventually upgrade to an Xbox Series X.

 Halo Infinite trailer and plot (Potential spoilers!)

-We had two teaser trailers for Halo Infinite, the first at E3 2018 and the second at E3 2019, which was a doozy at nearly 6 minutes long.
+Given the already lengthy and ultimately extended development cycle for this game it's a certainty that there have been changes over time, but here's everything that we've seen to date.
+There were two teaser trailers for Halo Infinite, the first came at E3 2018 and the second at E3 2019, which was a doozy at nearly 6 minutes long.
 As you would expect, given that these were so far out from launch, both were entirely cinematic trailers with no actual gameplay shown.
 If you are looking to stay 100% spoiler-free then don’t keep reading this section, but really, what are you doing reading an article about Halo Infinite in the first place?!